Important Information on Massachusetts Courts

 - Lawrence (978) 686-9692

-If a court user is unable to reach those offices or has general questions about cases, they can call the Trial Court Help Line at 833-91COURT between 8:30 a.m. to 4:30 p.m., Monday through Friday.
+If a court user is unable to reach their local court or has general questions about cases, they can call the Trial Court Help Line at 833-91COURT between 8:30 a.m. to 4:30 p.m., Monday through Friday.
 You can read more about the Helpline by following this link.